-- Aiborne: breathing in an airborne virus such as tuberculosis or measles.
+- Airborne: breathing in an airborne virus such as tuberculosis or measles.

 Reporting of cases of communicable disease is important in the planning and evaluation of disease prevention and control programs, in the assurance of appropriate medical therapy, and in the detection of common-source outbreaks.
 Massachusetts law mandates healthcare providers and laboratories to a multitude of diseases or conditions to their local health department.
-Some examples of the reportable communicable diseases include Hepatitis A, B & C, influenza, measles, and salmonella and other food borne illnesses.
+Some examples of reportable communicable diseases include Hepatitis A, B, and C, influenza, measles, salmonella, and other food-borne illnesses.

 Ways to protect yourself from infectious disease include having healthy habits in an array of areas:

-Food can carry germs.
+- Food can carry germs.
 Wash hands, utensils, and surfaces often when preparing any food, especially raw meat.
 Always wash fruits and vegetables.
 Always cook and keep foods at proper temperatures.
-Do not leave food out; refrigerate propertly.
+Do not leave food out; refrigerate properly.